wwmmkk/FrameGlimpse/README.md

 If you use iOS Limited Photos access, the App can only access the items you choose to allow.

-Frame Glimpse does not upload your photos, videos, Live Photos, screenshots, or thumbnails to our servers.
+FrameGlimpse does not upload your photos, videos, Live Photos, screenshots, or thumbnails to our servers.

 ---